Location

 Base Temperature

-This sets the baseline for calculating heating and cooling Degree Days, which affects the energy calculations.
+This sets the baseline for calculating heating degree days, which affects the energy calculations.

 Spare Capacity